millerk22/emc2-labs/EMC2-Labs-Winter/lab_OOP.rst

 Lab 2319: Object Oriented Programming
 =====================================

 In this lab you will learn about Object Oriented Programming (OOP) in Python.
-This includes:
+This includes learning about:

 * Classes
 * Objects